cnwanneka/profile-card-component/README.md

 I was motivated to design this profile card component as it enabled me to keep my CSS skills sharp and up to date.

-The technologies used for this application are HTML and CSS.
+The technologies that I used to build this application are HTML and CSS.

 The URL of the deployed application is https://cnwanneka.github.io/profile-card-component/